pollev/Kringlecon-2-Turtle-Doves/index.md

 We try to decrypt with each key.
 If an error occurs during the decryption we do nothing.
 If the decryption completes without error, we need to check if the decrypted file is real or just garbage data.
-To do this, we only consider a file valid if it contains the string '%PDF-'.
+To do this, we only consider a file valid if it contains the string 'PDF'.
 Alternatively, we could have searched for some other magic bytes used in pdf files and tried to match on those.